Firefox-Pro-Coding/react-composition-api/README.md

     )
   })
   ```
-  Pass a `setupFunction` to defineComponent to create a component. setupFunction should return a render function that recieves no arguments and returns JSX.
+  Pass a `setupFunction` to defineComponent to create a component. setupFunction should return a render function that receives no arguments and returns JSX.

-  setupFunction recive `props` as it's argument. `props` is a stable reference and made shallow reactive, so you can use mobx reactions to watch changes on props.
+  setupFunction receive `props` as it's argument. `props` is a stable reference and made shallow reactive, so you can use mobx reactions to watch changes on props.

 - **observable, reaction, autorun, when**
-  These are wrapper of mobx apis and do exactly the same thing as the same name in mobx, except when called synchronously inside the setupFunction, and will be automatically dispose when component unmount.
+  These are wrappers of mobx api and do exactly the same thing as the same name in mobx, except when called synchronously inside the setupFunction, and will be automatically dispose when component unmount.

   Use the babel plugin to auto transform these imports from mobx to this package.